Network Address Translation¶

 In practice the most common use of NAT is to allow a private LAN to communicate with the public Internet (outbound NAT) and to allow access to servers on the private LAN from the Internet (port forwards).

-Configuration of NAT in pfSense is categorized into four areas: Port Forwards, 1:1 (One to One) NAT, Outbound NAT, and NPt (Network Prefix Translation) for IPv6
+Configuration of NAT in pfSense software is categorized into four areas: Port Forwards, 1:1 (One to One) NAT, Outbound NAT, and NPt (Network Prefix Translation) for IPv6

 - Forwarding Ports with pfSense

 - 1:1 NAT